ialex32x/unity-jsb/README.md

 It brings Javascript runtime capability to Unity3D by integrating [QuickJS](https://bellard.org/quickjs/).<br/>

+> **v8 is experimentally supported as an alternative backend (only on Windows x64 for now)**.

 > QuickJS is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators, proxies and BigInt.

 # Features
 * Unity3D coroutines and C# tasks support in JS async function
-* Operator overloading for Vector2/Vector3 etc.
+* Operator overloading for Vector2/Vector3 etc. (only supported by QuickJS)
 * [Javascript hotload](#Hotload) in development
 * Highly integrated with Unity3D
     * JS implemented MonoBehaviour (include Prefab)